Wajarri: Indigenous Land Use Agreement

 About 15 traditional owners are involved in the negotiations, representing different groups.
-There are challenges involved in working out how to respect the cultural significance of the area, and how to build the infrastructure (ultimately part of the international Square Kilometre Array (SKA) project) with minimal disruption to the landscape.
-Surveys of heritage sites have been undertaken, but the work and negotiations were somewhat disrupted by the COVID-19 pandemic in Australia.
+There are challenges involved in working out how to respect the cultural significance of the area, and how to build the infrastructure (ultimately part of the international Square Kilometre Array project) with minimal disruption to the landscape.
+Surveys of heritage sites have been undertaken, but the work and negotiations were somewhat disrupted by the COVID-19 pandemic.

 The Wajarri people are still able to move freely across the land, so long as they respect the radio silence.
-The MRO was designated a protected radio quiet zone by the Australian Communications and Media Authority (ACMA) in April 2005, and in July 2011, an enhanced radio-quiet zone was imposed.
+The MRO was designated a protected radio quiet zone by the Australian Communications and Media Authority in April 2005, and in July 2011, an enhanced radio-quiet zone was imposed.
 As of December 2020, the outer "coordination" zone extends for a radius of 260 km.
 Within the radio quiet zone, there are restrictions on all radio communications equipment, including television transmitters, mobile phones, CB radios, and other devices, so as not to interfere with radio telescopes.